-With reference to counterparty risk, the Bank has set up extremely prudent repurchase agreements and reverse repurchase agreements since the underlying assets are mainly Italian government securities.
+With reference to counterparty risk, the Group has set up extremely prudent repurchase agreements and reverse repurchase agreements since the underlying assets are mainly Italian government securities and the Compensation and Guarantee Fund is the counterparty.

-2.3 Credit Risk Mitigation Techniques
+Credit Risk Mitigation Techniques

-Within the scope of the factoring activities and more specifically, with respect to the assigned debtors in the factoring relationships, if it is considered that the evaluation elements available for the assigned debtor are not adequate enough to provide a correct evaluation/assumption of the credit risk related to the debtor counterparty, the file is rejected by the Risk Management Committee
+Within the scope of the factoring activities and more specifically, with respect to the assigned debtors in the factoring relationships, if it is considered that the evaluation elements available for the assigned debtor are not adequate enough to provide a correct evaluation/assumption of the credit risk related to the debtor counterparty, the file is rejected by the Risk Management Committee.

-In order to reduce exposure of the factoring portfolio, and more specifically its exposure with regard to the Local Health Authorities (ASL), the Bank has drawn up specific standard hedging Credit Default Swap (CDS) contracts and Credit Linked Notes (CLN) compliant with international regulations in terms of ISDA (International Swaps and Derivatives Association) derivatives.
+In order to reduce exposure of the factoring portfolio, and more specifically its exposure with regard to the local health authorities (ASL), the Group has drawn up specific standard hedging credit default swap (CDS) contracts and credit linked notes (CLN) compliant with international regulations in terms of ISDA (International Swaps and Derivatives Association) derivatives.